graphile/starter/README.md

 **PLEASE DONATE.**

-We've put an absolute tonne of work into this project to help you to turn your application idea into a reality as fast as possible.
+We've put an absolute ton of work into this project to help you to turn your application idea into a reality as fast as possible.
 Instead of putting this code under a complex proprietary license we've made it available to you under the simple MIT license.
 This gives you a huge amount of freedom in how